matthigger/gradescope_mean/doc/config.md

 Excludes any assignment which includes the string `_dummy_quiz` or `quiz1_01` (case-insensitive comparison).
 By [default](../gradescope_mean/config.yaml) no assignment is excluded.

+exclude_complete_thresh

+## Assignments/exclude_complete_thresh

+    assignments:
+        exclude_complete_thresh: .6

+Excludes an assignment when less than 60% of students received a zero score on the assignment (no submissions count as a zero score here).
+By [default](../gradescope_mean/config.yaml) no assignment is excluded.

 ## Assignments/Substitute
     assignments:
         substitute: